kora-projects/kora-docs/mkdocs/blog/en/kora-observability.md

 That is an availability feature.

-## Fast Readiness and Graceful Shutdown Are Two Sides of the Same Rollout
+## Fast Readiness and Graceful Shutdown Are Two Sides of the Same Rollout { #readiness-shutdown-rollout }

 During rolling replacement: